 Applications are open to Honours students and postgraduate tertiary students engaged in a range of disciplines.
 Applications for the 2014 Summer Research Scholarship program have now closed.

 2014 Summer Scholars

-The Parliamentary Librarian has awarded two scholarships for the 2014 round of the Library’s Summer Research Scholarship Program.
-The successful scholars are:
+The Parliamentary Librarian awarded two scholarships for the 2014 round of the Library’s Summer Research Scholarship Program.
+The successful scholars were: